RHIT-CSSE/csse220/Homework/HWVaporSalesManager/README.md

 ### 3) Written Report Details
 Complete the report template in [VaporSalesReport.docx](./VaporSalesReport.docx).
-To earn full credit, answer every question with thoughtful responses in complete sentences (with the exception of the whiteboard photos/pseudocode screenshots).
+To earn full credit, answer every question with serious, thoughtful responses, using complete sentences (except in pseudocode and/or diagrams).

 ### 4) Commenting & Conventions Details
 To earn full credit for *Commenting & Conventions*, follow the style guidelines in [the CSSE 220 Grading Guide](../../Docs/grading_guide.md).
 In particular, make sure you add Javadoc *class-level* comments at the top of each class: `SalesManagerMain`, `Game`, and `Bundle`.